7 Liverpool youngsters who have a bright future under Jurgen Klopp

 Liverpool has some talented youngsters with them and Jurgen Klopp will be hoping to turn them into superstars.

 In recent years, Liverpool have focused on signing promising players at a young age and developing them into stars of the future and a prime example of this transfer policy adopted by Liverpool is Philippe Coutinho.
 The little magician was signed for just £8.5m from Inter Milan and has now turned into one of the best players in the Premier League.
 Another example of Liverpool’s focus on young talent is Raheem Sterling.
 The Englishman arrived at Liverpool when he was 16 from QPR for just £600,000 and was later sold by the Merseyside club for £44m with another £5m in add-ons.

 The focus on developing young players and integrating them into the first team is a vital part of Liverpool’s future and for this purpose; they have a manager who is renowned for developing budding talents.
 Jurgen Klopp oversaw the rise to stardom of players like Robert Lewandowski, Mario Gotze, Ilkay Gundogan and Mats Hummels among many others and this is proof that the future of Liverpool’s talented youngsters is in good hands.

-In a recent interview, Klopp promised that he will offer a chance for the academy players to stake their claim in the first team before looking elsewhere for reinforcements.
+In an interview, Klopp promised that he will offer a chance for the academy players to stake their claim in the first team before looking elsewhere for reinforcements.
 So here are seven players aged 21 and below who are earmarked for a bright future.

 Allan Rodrigues de Souza